FreddeITsupport98/passtrouhg/README.md

 This is useful when running over SSH or inside environments where TUI dialogs are undesirable.

+In both TUI and plain-text modes the script clearly highlights **dangerous operations** (like uninstalling the default kernel on openSUSE) with bold/red warnings when ANSI colors are enabled, and with explicit "DANGER" text when colors are not available.

 ### Long-term kernel recommendation for some AMD setups

 On some AMD Navi setups (for example, GPUs with PCI IDs similar to `1002:73bf`), very recent default kernels have been observed to let `amdgpu` claim the guest GPU even when: